 There is no definitive answer to this question as it can depend on several factors, such as the type of motorcycle, the riders’ experience levels, and road conditions.
 However, according to a study by the National Highway Traffic Safety Administration, motorcycle riders are about 26 times more likely than passenger car occupants to die in a traffic collision.
 This suggests that while the number of motorcycle accidents may be relatively low, they are often much more severe than those involving other types of vehicles.

 How To Get Back on a Motorcycle After a Crash?

 If you’ve been in a motorcycle crash and need to get back on your bike, there are a few things you should do.
 First, assess your injuries and make sure you can continue riding.
 If you can’t, call for help and wait for medical assistance.
 Next, look at your motorcycle to see if it’s damaged and needs to be repaired before you can ride it again.
 If it’s safe to do so, try to start your motorcycle and see if it’s still running.
-If it is, you can slowly and carefully get back on and ride to safety.
+You can slowly and carefully get back on and ride to safety if it is.

 How to Help Someone in a Motorcycle Accident?

 If you come across a motorcycle accident, there are a few things you can do to help.
 First, call 911 and report the accident.
 Then, check to see if the rider is conscious and breathing.
 If they are, do your best to keep them calm until help arrives.
 If the rider is not conscious, check for bleeding and see if you can stop the bleeding.
 Again, wait for help to arrive.

 The most common type of motorcycle accidents are usually single-vehicle accidents.
 The rider may have hit a patch of gravel or sand and lost control of the bike.
 Or the rider may have been going too fast around a sharp turn and gone off the road.